duffco89/Project-Tracker-2/README.rst

 Quick start
 -----------

+0. INstall pjtk2's dependencies (django-taggit, markdown2, django-leaflet, and pillow), then

-0. > pip install pjtk2.zip
+   > pip install pjtk2.zip

 1. Add django-taggid, pjtk2, and common and to your INSTALLED_APPS setting like this::